 Legal child support agreements are enforceable, and missed payments do not disappear.
 Therefore, it is important that the decision that is made reflects your child’s needs and supports you in your life after divorce or separation.

-At Woodford Sathappan McGee, we are dedicated to supporting women through family law matters in Indiana, Michigan, and Ohio.
+At Woodford Sathappan McGee, we are dedicated to supporting women through family law matters in Indiana, Michigan, Texas, and Ohio.
 Our narrow focus allows us to be deeply attuned to women’s needs and the needs of their children.

 The goal of our family law attorneys is to help guide women so that they can move forward with their lives feeling confident about their future.
 The first step is often to empower women with knowledge of their constitutional rights as a woman and mother.